davprog9/github-stars-pipeline/README.md

 ### Package Downloads
 Package downloads are significant metrics that reflect the number of times a software package has been downloaded, demonstrating its usage and popularity.

-# What is the source of our data?
+## Data source
-For our project we need to have a way to access all open source repositories' data.
-We have a few options, but we are most interest in two of them, GitHub API and GH Archive.
+For the source of data we have a few options, but we are more interest in two of them, GitHub API and GH Archive.
 Lets discuss the difference between them, the pros and cons.

 ### Advantages of the Github API